ychen259/Managing-Team-GIthub/README.md

 2. Follow the timeline and tasks described [here](collaboration.pdf).
 3. Make sure to follow the workflow.
 Create a new branch for each task, and make pull requests to merge changes into your code base.
 4. At the end, your forked version of this repo should have had 5/6 (or more) completed pull requests to merge branches for each feature update into the master branch.
--- Your repos master branch, should have the updated code (in the todo-src directory) to reflect each task/ticket.
+ - Your repo's master branch should have the updated code (in the todo-src directory) to reflect each task/ticket.

 Have fun! :sunglasses: :+1: